coreggon11/sol2ink/docs/docs/how_it_works/assembler.md

     Custom(String),
 }
 ```
 This error will be used as the error type when returning results from the contract functions.
+In the future versions, we plan on creating an Error enum variant for each error a contract can produce.
+So instead of `Err(Error::Custom(String::from("No allowance")))` Sol2Ink will produce `Err(Error::NoAllowance)`.

 ### Storage